gammasoft71/xtd/docs/writing_gui_applications.md

 ## Adding a Control and Handling an Event

-The previous procedure steps demonstrated how to just create a basic Windows Form that compiles and runs.
+The previous procedure steps demonstrated how to just create a basic GUI that compiles and runs.
 The next procedure will show you how to create and add a control to the form, and handle an event for the control.

-In addition to understanding how to create Windows Forms applications, you should understand event-based programming and how to handle user input.
+In addition to understanding how to create GUI applications, you should understand event-based programming and how to handle user input.

 ### To declare a button control and handle its click event